 Visit the University of Minnesota Office of Information Technology's content strategy page for helpful tips on this process.

 Tips for organizing content

-Although the CSE Communications team will be moving content for you, you'll first need to organize it for our student workers.
+Before you move your content, you'll first need to organize it.
 We recommend you use Google Drive and Google Docs.
 There, you can create documents for each page's content and organize these pages in folders, representing the menu structure of your website.

 Once you have organized your content, you can start moving that content over to your new CSE website.

 NOTE: Make sure you download all PDFs and images displayed on your current website before migrating content over.
 If you simply copy and paste HTML code from your old website to your new website, the PDFs and images will still be linked to your old website.
 Visit the PDFs page for more information on how to store and link to PDFs in Drupal.